Skip to main content

 • A network-reachable path from a viewing machine to the device

-• Internet access on the build machine — app-compile.sh downloads four models on the first build (PeopleNet from NGC; MoveNet, YOLOX-Body-Head-Hand, and MediaPipe Hand Landmark from PINTO mirrors; ~270 MB the first time, then cached)
+• Internet access on the build machine — models-compile.sh downloads four models on the first build (PeopleNet from NGC; MoveNet, YOLOX-Body-Head-Hand, and MediaPipe Hand Landmark from PINTO mirrors; ~270 MB the first time, then cached)

 Initialize